 Where Is a TMJ Headache Located: Where Do TMJ Headaches Hurt?

 The temporomandibular joint connects your jawbone to your skull.
 Since this joint is located around the sides of your head, TMJ headaches typically occur in these regions.
-Specific TMJ headache locations include:
+Specific TMJ headache locations include:- Temples

 - Cheeks